claudiarella/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
+  - course: PhD in Mathematical Physics
+    institution: University of Geneva - in progress
+    # year: 2018
   - course: MSc in Mathematical and Theoretical Physics
     institution: University of Oxford, St John's College - 2019
     # year: 2019